feynon/carlosbecker.com/content/post/2015-06-06-go-antibody.md

 You cannot change it, so, it is what it is.

 Other tool above my expectations was `go build`. `go build` will break if there are unused imports or variables (as well if there is any error in your code).
 I wish I had something like this for all languages I ever worked with.
-Java just turned 20 years old, and we don't yet have any of this…
+Java just turned 20 years old, and we don't yet have any of this...

 ## The Nicest